 - Too short

 Then it’s unlikely to help your business.
 Content marketing is kind of like the Game of Thrones: it takes a long time to win, and only the best have a shot at winning.

 3. Your Content Isn’t Aligned with Your Customers

 It’s not that we need more content; we need more relevant content.
 Jason Miller, Senior Manager, Global Content Marketing & Social Media, LinkedIn

 Sometimes your content can be high quality but not be in sync with the needs of your leads and customers.
 This happens when you are writing about things that your customers don’t really care about.
 Always remember that people are self-interested.
 They aren’t going to read your company’s blog because they can’t find new fiction to read after dinner.
 They read your blog because they want to do their job better, get a promotion, get a raise, or look good in front of their boss.
 So whenever you are selecting topics for your content marketing, keep this in mind: why would a potential customer want to read this post?
 What would they get out of it?

 4. You Aren’t Promoting Your Content Well

 If your goal is lead generation, then promoting your content is just as important as creating high quality, relevant content for your customers.
-Here’s the short and sweet guide to doing so:
+Here’s the short and sweet guide on how to effectively promote your blog:

 5. You Don’t Have a Content Strategy in Place

 Content marketing is hard work.
-But it’s work that can have very tangible results on your B2B SaaS business’ profitability and revenue over the long run.
-You just have to make sure you follow these keys to success:
+But it’s work that can have very tangible results on your business’ profitability and revenue over the long run.
+To maximize your content marketing ROI, follow these keys to success: